 Our Farming Practices

-Here at Kroka we use organic practices with our foremost intention being caring for and healing the land.
-Through these healing practices we grow food that is of its highest potential in nourishment.
+Here at Kroka we use sustainable practices with our foremost intention being caring for the long term fertility of the land.
+Through our practices we aim to grow food of the highest quality nourishment.

 Key Tenets of Kroka’s Farm

-BEAUTY – Our farm and the whole of the Kroka campus is beautiful.
+BEAUTY – Our farm and the whole of the Kroka campus is intentionally beautiful, to create a welcoming environment for the students and families who come to our campus.
 It will be clear to anyone passing or visiting our campus that we take the highest possible care for our buildings and grounds, and our livestock and gardens.
-We are proud stewards of the land and the history of our agricultural neighborhood.
-We also know that it creates a welcoming environment for the students and families who come to our campus
+We are proud stewards of the land and the history of those that came before us.

 EDUCATION – The Kroka farm welcomes students of all ages who are ready to experience a direct connection with the land.
-The land is our classroom and our teacher
+The land and the beings that dwell within it are our classroom and our teachers.

 SUSTAINABILITY – We care for our soil and water resources, working to build the resilience of the landscape and the ecosystem it supports.
-We do this by feeding it rich compost; guarding it from invasive species; and doing our best to “leave positive trace”.
+We do this by feeding it rich compost; guarding it from invasive species; and doing our best to “leave positive trace.”
+We see the Kroka farm as a living project towards sustainable local food production and availability.
+We strive to conserve soil, water, and all resources at every step for future generations.
+We actively create a positive and resilient relationship with animals to demonstrate our collaborative role in a sustainable future.

 The Entire Village Helps

-Kroka is a community farm and all who work at Kroka, including our office staff, have their hands in supporting the farm through various tasks.
-This makes it so that everyone involved at Kroka has a connection to the land and the food we produce.
+Kroka is a community farm and all who work at Kroka, including our office staff, have their hands in supporting the farm work.
+In this way, everyone involved at Kroka has a connection to the land and the food we produce.

 Farm Education

-With the farm as an important part of our curriculum, students help with daily chores; mucking stalls, collecting eggs, feeding and watering all of the animals, chopping and delivering wood to where it needs to be, and working in the gardens, cultivating and harvesting the food that they eat.
-Students participate in food processing, often preserving food for their own expeditions and for others in the Kroka community to enjoy.
-During the growing season Kroka offers an Apprenticeship Program.
+The farm creates a daily rhythm where all students support daily chores; collecting eggs, feeding and watering all of the animals, working in the gardens, and making compost.
+Students participate in food processing, often preserving food for their own expeditions or for other groups a part of the Kroka community to enjoy.

 Who lives on the Kroka farm?